WHISKEY & ZOMBIES

-In the zombie apocalypse, the only thing known to kill the virus is straight-up Louisiana whiskey moonshine - the nastiest home remedy ever discovered.
-The survival of the human race now rests on one southern family - the McCrearys, a bunch of permadrunk, bootlegging rednecks that all hate each other.
+In the zombie apocalypse, it turns out the only thing strong enough to kill the virus is Louisiana whiskey moonshine… and the survival of the human race now rests on the McCrearys—a family of permadrunk, bootlegging rednecks that don’t like each other much.

 The game is PC only at the moment but we are eyeing a couple of consoles for release.
 If you want to let us know which one you would like to see it on first drop us a line firstname.lastname@example.org.